junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 3766
-congress: 114th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 3766

-That the bill from the House of Representatives (H.R.
-3766) entitled “An Act to direct the President to establish guidelines for United States foreign development and economic assistance programs, and for other purposes.”, do pass with the following
+> To direct the President to establish guidelines for covered United States foreign assistance programs, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title